Where to Stay by Gorge du Verdon in France

 The incredibly turquoise waters of Gorge du Verdon ~ often called the “Grand Canyon of France.”

-Map of Gorge du Verdon in France
+Map of Gorge du Verdon

 Where to Stay by the Gorge du Verdon

-Best Campsites Near Gorge du Verdon:
+Best Campsites by Gorge du Verdon:

 Where to Stay by Gorge du Verdon

-If you’re looking for a more upscale, romantic option ~ look no further than Moustiers-Sainte-Marie.
-It’s one of the most jaw-droppingly gorgeous towns I’ve ever seen, set high in the mountains with crazy cliffs looming over town, & a river running through it.
+If you’re looking for a more upscale, romantic option ~ stay in nearby Moustiers-Sainte-Marie.
+It’s one of the most jaw-droppingly gorgeous towns I’ve ever seen, set high in the mountains with crazy cliffs, spectacular views, & a river running through it.
 You HAVE to see it for yourself!!!
 Absolutely STUNNING!!!
-And only an hour from the Gorge du Verdon…

 Best Luxury Hotels in Moustiers-Sainte-Marie: